-SUPERSTARS OF STEMM

-Associate Professor Ronika Power was one of 30 inaugural Superstars of STEMM in 2018.
-This national program, run by Science and Technology Australia, equips women in STEMM with advanced communication skills and provides opportunities to use them, in the media, on the stage, and in speaking with decisionmakers.
+SUPERSTARS OF STEMM Associate Professor Ronika Power was one of 30 inaugural Superstars of STEMM in 2018.
+This national program, run by Science and Technology Australia, equips women in STEMM with advanced communication skills and provides opportunities to use them, in the media, on the stage, and in speaking with decision-makers.
 Subsequently, three Macquarie women were selected in the 2019 cohort.
+2021 UPDATE: Macquarie has been well represented in subsequent Superstars of STEMM cohorts, with four female scientists taking part in the 2021 program: Associate Professor Heather Handley, Associate Professor Joanne Jamie, Dr Noushin Nasiri and Dr Vanessa Pirotta.

-INTERNATIONAL WOMEN'S DAY GUEST LECTURE 2019: Catherine Fox in conversation with Nicole Gower (Vice-President, People and Services)

-"The Superstars of STEMM program has made a staggering difference in my life [...]
+INTERNATIONAL WOMEN'S DAY GUEST LECTURE 2019: Catherine Fox in conversation with Nicole Gower, Vice-President, People and Services "The Superstars of STEMM program has made a staggering difference in my life [...]
 I have built a strong social media presence from nothing; been invited to give a TED talk and innumerable public lectures; and I am receiving invitations to serve on national and international advisory boards."

-Ronika Power ASSOCIATE PROFESSOR
+Ronika Power PROFESSOR